 - One exception: Consider confusion.
 While wrinkled brows can mean a number of things, most likely they suggest confusion about the subject matter.
 If several jurors appear to be confused by what a witness (or the attorney) is saying, then think about where the confusion lies, and how you can be clearer in your communication, use better visuals, etc.

 - Consider a shadow jury.
 Using a shadow jury (a number of jurors selected to observe the trial anywhere from a few days to the entire trial) allows you to get a glimpse of the understanding the actual jurors might have during the trial.
 Shadow jurors are interviewed each evening with a view to understanding which themes and what evidence is making sense and what is persuasive.
 Of course these are different individuals, not clones of the seated jury, but this is often a better method than observing the seated jurors and trying to guess their thoughts.

 - Conduct jury research in advance of trial.
-If you really want to know what non-verbals mean for jurors’ thinking processes, consider testing your case before you ever get to trial.
+If you really want to know what non-verbals mean for jurors’ thinking processes, consider testing your case with a mock jury before you ever get to trial.
 That way you can know the potential reactions to your case, and to plan your trial strategy accordingly.
 Remember your influence over the message you send is typically greater than over the type of jurors you select.
 Thus, in any trial, you should use jury research to focus on understanding your case the way actual jurors will understand it, not on investing inordinate energy in watching prospective jurors during voir dire or observing actual jurors’ faces for clues as to their reactions to your case.
 Jury research and other consulting techniques will be more fruitful than observation techniques in the search for the right jurors and trial strategy.